SUwonglab/CausalEGM/docs/source/installation.rst

 Installation
 ------------

 CausalEGM requires Python 3 and TensorFlow 2.
-We recommend to use Miniconda_ or Anoconda_.
+We recommend to use Miniconda_.

 Install from PyPI
 ^^^^^^^^^^^^^^^^^